 What are the best programming languages for graduate IT jobs?

 Different employers’ requirements vary widely, so always research them individually.
-We asked some of the biggest graduate technology employers what they look for.

-How can I learn to code before I graduate?
+How can I learn a coding language?

 I would recommend joining online communities and contributing to open-source projects. – Hannah McGarty, Hotels.com